royce20002006/wk12-wed-social-graph-practice/README-pt2.md

 It finds recommendations by the follows of that user's follows.
 The distance the algorithm will search for recommended follows is represented by the `degrees` integer.

-* degrees = 1 -> Users your follows also follow
+* degrees = 1 -> Users your follows also follow    // the people you and your followers both follow
-* degrees = 2 -> Users your follows follows also follow
+* degrees = 2 -> Users your follows follows also follow  //the people you and your followers followers  both follow
 * degrees = 3 -> Users your follows follows follows also follow

 For example: